Technology13 min read

 Week two: add the newer platform topics.
 Read official Snowflake docs for Cortex, dynamic tables, Iceberg tables, and Trust Center.
 For each topic, write five scenario cues and three distractors.
 Example: dynamic table is not simply a view, not a stream, and not a task; it is a managed refresh target with target lag.

 Week three: practice under time.
-SnowPro Core uses 100 questions in 115 minutes with multiple-choice and multiple-select items.
-You have just over a minute per item, and multi-select questions punish partial knowledge.
+COF-C03 uses 100 questions in 115 minutes with multiple-choice and multiple-select items, a 750-of-1000 passing score, and a $175 fee per attempt.
+You have roughly 69 seconds per item, and multi-select questions punish partial knowledge.
 Do at least two timed sets.
 After each set, write the exact fact or distinction that would have changed your answer.
 Do not reread entire chapters unless misses cluster around one domain.

 What To Do Next